The photon PDF within the CT18 global analysis: Separation of elastic and inelastic photon PDF components

 \section{Separation of elastic and inelastic photon PDF components}

 As discussed in Sec.~\ref{sec:intro} and~\ref{sec:LUX2DGLAP}, the photon PDF consists of elastic and inelastic components.
-To illustrate, we show the absolute values and corresponding PDF fractions of these two components for CT18lux at a number of scale choices\footnote{We note that the default starting scale for the CT18 NNLO PDFs is the first of these, $\mu_0=1.3$ GeV.}, namely, $\mu=1.3$, $10$, $10^{2}$, $10^{3}$ GeV in Fig.~\ref{fig:CT18lux}(a) and (b), respectively.
+To illustrate, we show the absolute values and corresponding PDF fractions of these two components for CT18lux at a number of scale choices\footnote{We note that the default starting scale for the CT18 NNLO PDFs is the first of these, $\mu_0=1.3$ GeV.}, namely, $\mu=1.3$, $10$, $10^{2}$, $10^{3}$ GeV in left and right plot of Fig.~\ref{fig:CT18lux}, respectively.
 At low energy, \emph{e.g.}, $\mu_0=1.3~\GeV$, the inelastic photon is mainly determined by the low-$Q^2$ structure functions $F_{2,L}$ directly measured in low-energy experiments, such as HERMES \cite{Airapetian:2011nu} in the continuum region and CLAS \cite{Osipenko:2003bu} (or Christy-Bosted \cite{Christy:2007ve}) in the resonance region, as illustrated in Fig.~\ref{fig:xQ2plane}.
 As the scale increases, the inelastic photon receives a significant contribution from the quark splitting, $q\to q\gamma$, with a $\log(\mu^2)$ enhancement.
-As a result, the absolute value of the inelastic photon PDF increases drastically, and, the corresponding fractional share of the inelastic photon PDF relative to the total comes to dominate at higher $\mu^2$, as shown in Fig.~\ref{fig:CT18lux}(a) and (b), respectively.
+As a result, the absolute value of the inelastic photon PDF increases drastically, and, the corresponding fractional share of the inelastic photon PDF relative to the total comes to dominate at higher $\mu^2$, as shown in Fig.~\ref{fig:CT18lux}.

 Similar to LUXqed(17), the elastic photon in CT18lux and CT18qed is fully determined by the elastic form factor, through \bea x\gamma^{\el}(x,\mu^2)=\frac{1}{2\pi\alpha(\mu^2)}\int_{\frac{x^2m_p^2}{1-x}}^{\infty}\frac{\dd Q^2}{Q^2}\alpha_{\rm ph}^2(-Q^2) \Bigg[&\left(1-\frac{x^2m_p^2}{Q^2(1-x)}\right)\frac{2(1-x)G_E^2(Q^2)}{1+\tau}\\ &+\left(2-2x+x^2 +\frac{2x^2m_p^2}{Q^2}\right)\frac{G_M^2(Q^2)\tau}{1+\tau}\Bigg]\ , \eea where $\tau=Q^2/(4m_p^2)$.
 We notice that this elastic photon is different from the one in MMHT2015qed \cite{Harland-Lang:2019pla}.
 Rather than directly calculating $\gamma^{\el}$ through the LUX formalism, MMHT2015qed instead runs the elastic photon through the evolution equation,